kwur/new-kwur-site/_posts/2008-02-26-jumbling-towers-loses-a-drummer.md

 ---
 <div class="pf-content">
   <p>
     It looks like Scott Ingram, drummer for Jumbling Towers, will be leaving the band.
-He will, however, be playing with the band on Thursday&#8217;s KWUR Week show.
-Yet another reason to come to the show&#8230;
+He will, however, be playing with the band on Thursday’s KWUR Week show.
+Yet another reason to come to the show…
   </p>

   <p>